PySpark Usage Guide for Pandas with Apache Arrow

 To use Apache Arrow in PySpark, the recommended version of PyArrow

 should be installed.

 If you install PySpark using pip, then PyArrow can be brought in as an extra dependency of the

 pip install pyspark[sql].
 Otherwise, you must ensure that PyArrow

 is installed and available on all cluster nodes.
-The current supported version is 0.8.0.

 You can install using pip or conda from the conda-forge channel.
 See PyArrow